 In North America, climate warming is expected to cause northward and upward elevational range shifts in plant species and changes in local community composition.
 While temporal changes in taxonomic diversity and composition have been studied, their consequences for functional diversity and composition (i.e. the community’s set of phenotypic traits) are poorly understood.
 Yet, functional composition has been shown to be better predictors of community properties and ecosystem functioning than taxonomic composition.
 Moreover, while research indicates that traits are good predictors of species performance along spatial gradients, traits have seldom been used to predict changes in species relative abundances over time.
 We propose to: (1) examine how functional diversity has changed over time in response to a warming climate; and (2) assess whether changes in species relative abundances can be predicted by phenotypic traits.
 We use a unique dataset combining temporal and spatial environmental gradients within the Parc National du Mont Mégantic, to which we are adding new data on key plant functional traits.

-Differences in functional trait integration among temperate deciduous tree species: What are the roles of constraints, phylogeny and environmental niche?
+Temperate deciduous tree species show different functional trait integration: What are the roles of constraints, phylogeny and environmental niche?

 General relationships among functional trait have been identified across species, but it remains largely unknown whether there are ubiquitous patterns of functional trait correlation within populations.
 To assess the roles of constraints, phylogeny and adaptation to the environmental niche on the phenotype, we explore similarities and differences in intrapopulation (static) integration structures in locally coexisting tree species.
 Static integration of the different species are weak and all distinct from each other.
 In only three trait pairs are the intrapopulation correlations are shared across all species, suggesting these correlations are driven by constraints.
 Variation in intrapopulation integration among species is not related to environmental nor phylogenetic differences.
 The species-specific nature of intrapopulation trait integration suggests flexibility in plant design.